![]() |

 a number of extra roof faces.
 The level section at the top of the roof

-(not marked) is called the ridge.
+(marked "r") is called the ridge.
 With this type of roof, if there is ever going to be a problem with leaks, all other things being equal, it will be in the valley.
 A build up of leaves can cause the valley to overflow.
-The same leaves hold moisture for long periods and so accelerate rusting in the valley flashing, or valley gutter.
+The same leaves hold moisture for long periods and so accelerate corrosion in the valley flashing, or valley gutter.
 People are always told to keep their gutters clean, and rightly so, but a clean valley is far more important.

 In standard construction, the overhang at the gable (say 450) is usually not as much as it can be at the eaves (900 to 1200 typical), so the gable overhang cannot provide the same protection to the walls and openings in them that a hip roof can.
 The reason for this is that the rafters or truss members are heavier construction, and so can overhang more than the usually lighter roof purlins.
 Dutch gables are as with many things a compromise, I quite like them and have done a few.
 A bit more work than either a hip or a gable but I like the looks of them.
 They also give a convenient place to put in a louvred vent.
 Gable roofs have one advantage over the hip, and it is a good one for us guys, but not necessarily important for the house owner.
 More room and better access inside the roof space from one end to the other.
 I was once building an addition to an existing house and the owner said that he was going into the roof space to run an electrical wire.
 After half an hour or so I realised that we hadn't heard him for a while.
 We found him semi conscious, overcome by the heat.
 We had to carry/drag him about 12m to the manhole.
 Needless to say we were very happy that he was at a gable end, and not wedged under a hip.
 It is quite common to nail a board or a few boards, say 200 x 25, along the top of the ceiling joists or truss bottom chords to make it easier to move around in a roof space.
 This is very small detail, and it is often overlooked, but just ask an electrician who spends a lot of time in roof spaces whether he thinks it's worth while.
 Skillion Roof, Shed RoofHere is an small room addition to a standard rectangular plan, and rather than try to keep the ceiling height the same as the rest of the house, which would make more work, we let the roof continue at the same pitch.
 We call This a skillion roof.
 It is a very economical way of roofing over an odd part sticking out from the main building.